Dr Kathleen Lawson:

 M.Mus.Thrpy, B.App.Sc.
 (Clinical), B.Sc.Chiro.(RMIT), DACNB, FFAAFN, FACFN, FACFN (Vestibular), MACC, MCAA, MIAFNR

 Dr Kathleen Lawson has worked in allied healthcare for over 20 years now.
 As well as operating her successful family-oriented chiropractic practice, she has also undertaken post-graduate study in Australia and overseas, honing her interest in music therapy and functional neuro-rehabilitation.
-Her practice as a music therapist combines careful selection of musical activities (and her understanding of neuroplasticity) to facilitate positive change in the nervous system, towards health and wellbeing goals.
+Her practice as a music therapist combines careful selection of musical activities (and her understanding of neuroplasticity) to facilitate positive change in a person’s nervous system, towards health and wellbeing goals.
 This means using musical strategies to achieve non-musical goals. it also means that you don’t have to ‘be musical’ to be able to engage with this kind of work.
 Anyone has the potential to benefit from a music therapy approach once their goals have been articulated.

 Dr Lawson is a sought-after speaker and has been a member of the NSAA (National Speakers Association of Australia), making regular keynote presentations for business, education and community groups.
 She has also filled leadership roles with CAA (Chiropractors Association of Australia), AAFN (Australasian Academy of Functional Neurology), ACNB (American Chiropractic Neurology Board), and IAFNR (International Association of Functional Neurology and Rehabilitation).
 She is also currently a faculty member of the Carrick Institute of Graduate Studies (USA) and Chief Examiner for the ACNB’s Post-graduate examinations in Australia.
 She sings with the Bel Canto Choir of Mt Eliza, plays regularly at local gigs as a member of the Side Projectors, and teaches singing for children and adults, among many other musical endeavours.